• Home

 1. Classes are held the first three Sundays of each month beginning Sunday, August 6, 2023 (6:00pm - 7:30pm).

-2. We meet in Parish Office Conference Room.
+2. We meet in the Parish Office Conference Room.
 Please park up front.

 3. If you have been baptized, please provide a copy of your baptism certificate by Christmas time.
 If you have not been baptized or cannot locate your certificate, you will be baptized (or conditionally baptized) at the Easter Vigil.